Slideshow image

 1 Comment

-Bruce Smith about 5 years ago
+Bruce Smith over 5 years ago

 What a gift to have Bishop Bill offer this Lenten challenge.
 The Word truly is alive, and Bishop Bill has a way of encouraging our hearts and our minds to listen well.
 Thank you, Gisele, for sharing this glimpse of his message with us.